lolguy91/lolguy91/azzy.md

-Asriel: goat boy; has a dream of consuming the underground
+Asriel: goat boy; has a dream of consuming the whole underground

+i